Parziphal/parse/README.md

 }
 ```

-## ObjectModels
+## ParseModels

-The `Parziphal\Parse\ObjectModel` class is a wrapper for `Parse\ParseObject`.
+The `Parziphal\Parse\ParseModel` class is a wrapper for `Parse\ParseObject`.
 It behaves as an Eloquent model, so you could do stuff like:

 ```php
 // Instantiate with data